 Normally the contents of the stomach are contained via a muscular structure between the esophagus and the stomach: the lower esophageal sphincter or LES.
 Normally it allows food and beverages to move one way, from the mouth into the stomach however, there are risk factors that can cause this to go awry:

-Being overweight – quite simply, an increase in abdominal mass increases intra-abdominal pressure which increases pressure on all abdominal structures including the stomach and the LES; stomach contents, under pressure, are able to move into the esophagus.
+Quite simply, an increase in abdominal mass increases intra-abdominal pressure which increases pressure on all abdominal structures including the stomach and the LES; stomach contents, under pressure, are able to move into the esophagus.

-Smoking – several reasons seem to be at play, for unknown reasons, smokers have weaker LES muscles.
+Several reasons seem to be at play, for unknown reasons, smokers have weaker LES muscles.
 Nicotine that mixes with saliva and swallowed is an irritant to the entire digestive tract and smokers cough more; coughing increases intra-abdominal pressure.

-Excessive stress – not as clear cut but evidence suggests that chronic stress & elevated stress hormones like cortisol and adrenaline may slow the rate of food leaving the stomach and movement along the digestive tract increasing the potential for reflux.
+Not as clear cut but evidence suggests that chronic stress & elevated stress hormones like cortisol and adrenaline may slow the rate of food leaving the stomach and movement along the digestive tract increasing the potential for reflux.
 Stress can decrease the production of mucous that normally protects the stomach; if irritated, it may cause increased belching.
 When the LES opens to release the gas, stomach contents can escape.

-Trigger foods – these can aggravate existing inflammation, irritate the LES or create immune responses that trigger symptoms in susceptible people.
+These can aggravate existing inflammation, irritate the LES or create immune responses that trigger symptoms in susceptible people.
 Common problematic foods include citrus, coffee, spicy foods, fried foods, garlic & onions, peppermint, tomatoes, chocolate, and alcohol.

 Could low stomach acid be to blame?